Last Updated on July 1, 2022 by Curt Cassingham

 Through the years with the band, piano, and choral music, he became a skilled orchestra director.

 His music education’s broad scope began at Southern Oregon College (Ashland, Oregon), Lewis and Clark College (Portland), and San Diego (California) State University.
 While teaching 14 summer semesters in Reading, United Kingdom, and teaching at The Coombes Primary School, he earned his Ph.D. in Music Education and Administration from Reading University.

 Curt Cassingham, Assistant Music Director

 Curt Cassingham’s mother is a talented classical pianist, so he was listening to music even before he was born.
 By third grade, he was playing his grandfather’s flute in his school’s orchestra.
 Once his parents were confident he’d continue, they got him his own instrument.
 His first exposure to band music was in his early teens, in the award-winning Burbank (California) Police Boys’ Band, playing in concerts and marching in many parades, including the Pasadena Tournament of Roses Parade.
 He also grew up singing in church choirs.
 As a young adult, Curt produced and directed his church’s long-running Living Christmas Tree program, whose choir comprised of high school-aged boys and girls.

 After moving to the Portland area, Curt and a business partner opened and ran a recording studio, providing its services to local musicians and bands.
 Curt honed his listening and performing skills during the studio’s many recording sessions.
 Besides flute and piccolo, he plays guitar and bass guitar.

-Curt and his flute and piccolo joined ECCO in its 2016-2017 season.
+Curt and his flutes joined ECCO in its 2016-2017 season.
 He began serving as Assistant Music Director for the 2021-2022 season.
 He also plays flute and piccolo with the Portland Metro Concert Band, and is Assistant Music Director there, as well.